 Children's Health StarCenter Multisport Northlake doesn't exist in a vacuum.
 It's part of a broader transformation happening across southern Denton County and the Alliance Corridor.

 These aren't isolated developments.
-They're connected pieces of the same growth story—and real estate is responding accordingly.
+They're connected pieces of the same growth story — and real estate is responding accordingly.

 Straight Talk: What You Should Do Next

 For investors: Study the Chadwick Farms retail sites and multifamily timeline.
 Sports tourism is real revenue, and first-mover advantage matters in emerging commercial corridors.
+The facility is open — the clock is running.

 Final Thoughts: Spirit-Led Counsel for a Growing Region

 We believe the Alliance Corridor is the best-positioned real estate market in North Texas for sustained, long-term growth.
-That's not hype—it's observation based on 30+ years of infrastructure investment, job creation, and intentional community planning.
+That's not hype — it's observation based on 30+ years of infrastructure investment, job creation, and intentional community planning.

 Children's Health StarCenter Multisport Northlake is another proof point.
 It's the kind of investment that separates growing communities from thriving ones.

-If you're ready to talk through what this means for your specific situation—whether you're relocating to North Texas, investing in commercial real estate, or positioning your current home for maximum value—we're here to serve.
+If you're ready to talk through what this means for your specific situation — whether you're relocating to North Texas, investing in commercial real estate, or positioning your current home for maximum value — we're here to serve.
 Spirit-led counsel, straight talk, no fluff.

 Frequently Asked Questions About StarCenter Multisport Northlake

-A: The facility is located at the intersection of Highway 114 and Chadwick Parkway in Northlake, Texas, just east of I-35W and near Texas Motor Speedway.
+Q: Where exactly is StarCenter Northlake located?
+A: The facility is located at 13850 Chadwick Parkway in Northlake, Texas, just east of I-35W near the intersection of Highway 114 and Texas Motor Speedway.
 It's centrally positioned in the Alliance Corridor with easy access to Argyle, Denton, Fort Worth, and surrounding communities.

-Q: What sports and activities will be offered at StarCenter Northlake?
+Q: What sports and activities are offered at StarCenter Northlake?
+A: The 225,000-square-foot facility features:

 - Two NHL-regulation ice rinks for hockey and figure skating